 Ben Brock Johnson

-Ben Brock Johnson is a senior producer at WBUR, where he helps direct strategic and editorial initiatives across WBUR’s iLab.
+Ben Brock Johnson is the Executive Producer of podcasts at WBUR, where he helps direct strategic and editorial initiatives involving on-demand audio across the organization.
 Ben also co-hosts the podcast Endless Thread, serves as a tech correspondent for Here and Now, and is a guest host for WBUR programs including On Point.

 Previously Ben was the host of the national daily program Marketplace Tech from American Public Media and Marketplace, reaching two million listeners around the country.
-At Marketplace Ben also conceptualized and launched APM’s premier digital-first podcast, Codebreaker, in partnership with Business Insider.
+At Marketplace, Ben also conceptualized and launched APM’s premier digital-first podcast, Codebreaker, in partnership with Business Insider.
 Codebreaker was hailed as the first completely bingeable podcast, pushing the envelope of the medium with embedded secret codes in each episode, requiring the listener to unlock subsequent episodes by cracking codes.
-At Marketplace, Ben’s reporting was regularly heard on Marketplace with Kai Ryssdal, The Marketplace Morning Report with David Brancaccio, The BBC, and published in The New York Times
+Ben’s reporting was regularly heard on Marketplace with Kai Ryssdal, The Marketplace Morning Report with David Brancaccio, The BBC, and published in The New York Times

 Before joining Marketplace, Ben worked at Slate, writing about culture and technology for the site’s Future Tense blog and Slate’s news blog The Slatest.
 He also managed an original content partnership between Slate and YouTube, directing the creation of daily news videos covering politics, technology, science, and culture, helping the company amass 35 million subscribers to its YouTube channel.